News

 Tax treatment:

 The appeal of many offshore trusts lies in their potential to accumulate income and gains with little or no immediate tax, especially if neither the trust nor the beneficiaries are locally taxed until distributions occur.
-Similarly, many countries allow inter vivos trusts to act as a “tax deferral vehicle”.
-In the United States, a foreign non-grantor trust can defer U.S. taxes on its income until a U.S. beneficiary actually receives a distribution, though an interest charge may apply.
-In summary, an offshore trust can effectively postpone taxation on investment earnings.
+For example, under UK rules, a properly structured non-resident trust (with non-UK trustees and funded by a non-dom settlor) is not subject to UK tax on its foreign income or capital gains.
+The trust’s investments can grow free of UK tax, and UK tax is only charged when/if payments are made to UK residents (and even then, complex rules determine what portion of accumulated gains are taxed).
+In the excerpt of a UK-focused guidance: “income and capital gains can be accumulated tax free in an offshore trust… with income tax and capital gains tax only payable on amounts distributed to UK resident beneficiaries.”.
+Similarly, many countries allow inter vivos trusts to act as a “tax deferral vehicle” – the trust itself may pay no or minimal tax on retained income, while beneficiaries are taxed only when they receive distributions (often enjoying some timing flexibility).
+In the United States, a foreign non-grantor trust can defer U.S. taxes on its income until a U.S. beneficiary actually receives a distribution, though an interest charge (“throwback tax”) may apply to long-accumulated gains.
+In summary, an offshore trust can effectively postpone taxation on investment earnings, enabling reinvestment and growth with compounding.

 Wealth and asset protection:

 Trusts are intrinsically valuable for asset protection and estate planning.
 Once assets are in a properly irrevocable trust, they are generally shielded from the settlor’s creditors and excluded from the settlor’s probate estate.
-Trusts also facilitate succession planning.
-Insurance and trusts are often combined (e.g. a trust owning a life insurance policy) to reap benefits of both: the insurance provides tax deferral and a tax-free death benefit, while the trust provides control and asset protection for the proceeds.
+For instance, trusts “provide an additional layer of privacy or protect assets from creditors or former spouses” under the right circumstances.
+Many offshore trust jurisdictions (e.g. the Cayman Islands, Channel Islands, Cook Islands) have specific laws that limit the ability of creditors to challenge trust transfers, as long as they were not fraudulent conveyances.
+Trusts also facilitate succession planning – assets can be managed by professional trustees and eventually distributed to heirs per the settlor’s wishes without court proceedings.
+Notably, insurance and trusts are often combined (e.g. a trust owning a life insurance policy) to reap benefits of both: the insurance provides tax deferral and a tax-free death benefit, while the trust provides control and asset protection for the proceeds.

 Legal framework and compliance: